IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

 45. Click the **Copy key** button.

 ![](_attachments/EntitlementKey.png)

+XXXXXXXXXXXXXXXXXX NEED TO ADD INSTRUCTIONS IF THEY DON'T SHOW AN ENTITLEMENT  XXXXXXXXXXXXXXXXXX

 46. Return to the **terminal** and paste the copied **entitlement key** between the quotes on the **export APIKEY=""** line.
 47. Enter your e-mail address between the quotes on the **export EMAIL=""** line.